 ADVANCED PLACEMENT SUMMER INSTITUTE

-Each summer the College Board Advanced Placement Summer Institute is held for those teachers seeking to become AP certified or to learn innovative best practices, explore research-based strategies, or increase course knowledge.
+Each summer Texas A&M International University Office of Continuing Education hosts the College Board Advanced Placement Summer Institute for those teachers seeking to become AP certified or to learn innovative best practices, explore research-based strategies, or increase course knowledge.

 MILITARY SPOUSE CAREER ADVANCEMENT ACCOUNTS

 TAMIU Office of Continuing Education is honored to be working with the Department of Defense’s expanded Military Spouse Career Advancement Accounts (MyCAA) program to provide medical, business, technical, and legal online training at no cost to the spouses of our military who work hard daily to protect our country.
 The Office of Continuing Education believes that military spouses deserve a high-quality education that leads to an in-demand career – a career that’s portable, so relocation never gets in the way of reaching their goals.

 Student Center 118

 Office Hours: Monday – Friday, 8 am - 5 pm